QuTech-Delft/compute-runtime-schema/docs/request/index.md

 ##### Compiler configuration

 The compiler configuration (`default_compiler_config`) defines the compile configuration expected by the backend.
 This configuration defines some preprocessing steps that should be applied to the circuit using the Opensquirrel library.
-The config is represented as a dict with defines for each _stage_, a list of _passes_ (ie preprocessing actions that should be applied on the circuit) that should be performed in the stage.
+The config is represented as a dict and defines for each _stage_, a list of _passes_ (ie preprocessing actions that should be applied on the circuit) that should be performed in the stage.
 Each pass includes settings such as the pass _name_, corresponding _method_ invoked by opensquirrel and additional keyword arguments.

 Currently, the following stages are supported:

-- `decomposition`:
+* `decomposition`:
+  * `path`: `opensquirrel.decomposer.<path_to_decomposer_class>`.
-  - `path`: `opensquirrel.decomposer.<path_to_decomposer_class>`.
-See [here](https://github.com/QuTech-Delft/OpenSquirrel/tree/develop/opensquirrel/passes/decomposer) for all available decomposers
+See [here](https://github.com/QuTech-Delft/OpenSquirrel/tree/develop/opensquirrel/passes/decomposer) for all available decomposers.
-  - `method`: `decompose`
+  * `method`: `decompose`
-  - `arguments`: arguments expected by the `decompose()` method
+  * `arguments`: arguments expected by the `decompose()` method.

-**Note** if no `default_compiler_config` is provided, there will be **no** pre-processing steps applied to the circuit by default, and the backend will receive the CQASM string the same way it was provided by the user.
+If no `default_compiler_config` is provided, there will be **no** pre-processing steps applied to the circuit by default, and the backend will receive the CQASM string the same way it was provided by the user.

 #### Get dynamic